Luxury Hardware: Why Click & Weight Signal Quality

 Both brass and stainless steel are excellent materials for high-quality hardware, but they serve different purposes.
 Brass is denser, offers a classic appearance that develops a unique patina, and has natural antimicrobial properties.
 Stainless steel, especially marine-grade 316L, provides superior strength and corrosion resistance, making it ideal for items exposed to harsh environments.
 The "better" material depends on the desired aesthetic and functional requirements.

-Ultimately, the hardware on a luxury item is the primary point of physical interaction, the handshake between the owner and the object.
+Ultimately, the hardware on a considered piece is the primary point of physical interaction, the handshake between the owner and the object.
 How does the sensory feedback from the objects you interact with daily shape your own perception of their quality?

 SELVANE Highland Campaign